ShuoShenDe/Designing-conversations-improving-human-interactions-with-AI/readme.md

 |MS COCO (English graphic retrieval)| Surpassed OpenAI CLIP and Google ALIGN.|
 |MS COCO (multilingual graphic retrieval)| Surpassed UC² (best multilingual and multimodal pre-trained model).|
 |Multi 30K (multilingual graphic retrieval)| Surpassed UC².|

-## Contributing
-Contributions to this repository are welcome!
-If you have resources or tools that you would like to add, please submit a pull request.
-If you find an issue or would like to request a feature, please open an issue in the repository.

 <br>